hacklschorsch/selenium-webdriverjs/readme.md

 Of the [different](https://github.com/admc/wd/) [available](https://github.com/Camme/webdriverjs/) [options](https://github.com/LearnBoost/soda) to drive Selenium2 from node.js I liked that adapter the most.
 Unfortunately, there was no npm package for it.
 This is what I am trying to solve.

+## Documentation

+Have a look at the [wiki of WebdriverJS at the Google Code page](http://code.google.com/p/selenium/wiki/WebDriverJs).

 ## Files

 * webdriver.js